Top tips for choosing private health insurance

 If you’re taking out private health insurance for the first time or upgrading to a higher level of cover, you’ll be subject to waiting periods.
 This is to stop people from claiming on their policies immediately after signing up, and then cancelling before they pay any premiums (which would drive up premiums for everyone).

 Both extras and hospital policies are subject to waiting periods, so consider this when choosing a health insurance product.
-These are:
+Typical waiting periods are:

-• Between 2 and 12 months for most hospital and extras products however, some extras waiting periods can be longer,
+• Between 2 and 12 months for most hospital and extras products (some extras waiting periods can be longer)

-• 12 months for most hospital related pre-existing conditions,
+• 12 months for most hospital treatments related pre-existing conditions

 • 2 months for palliative care, rehabilitation and psychiatric care.